Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 	pub head_data: HeadData,
 	/// An update to the validation code that should be scheduled in the relay chain. pub new_validation_code: Option<ValidationCode>,
-	/// Upward messages send by the Parachain. pub upward_messages: Vec<UpwardMessage>,
+	/// Upward messages sent by the Parachain. pub upward_messages: Vec<UpwardMessage>,
 	/// Outbound horizontal messages sent by the parachain. pub horizontal_messages: Vec<OutboundHrmpMessage<Id>>,